Over the DM's Shoulder

 So there's everything it takes to make a map like the Eastweald map.
 As I said at the beginning, this map took me about 50 hours to make.
 But the sheer size of the map, the level of detail I insisted on maintaining, and the little nitpicky things like using only one color (but various shades of that color) for the roofs in each settlement are what led to that time investment.
 And especially that forest, which was probably a full half of all time spent on this project.
 But I'm very proud of the result, and I hope that for those of you who want to make something you're proud of, even with limited artistic skills, these tips will be helpful.

 In a future post, I'll describe the process I use for making city maps, which have a much different feel, look, and purpose than regional maps do.
-Until then, thanks for reading, and happy gaming!
+I've also expanded this guide with some additional tips aimed at overall setting maps.
+Thanks for reading, and happy gaming!

 Back to the homepage (where you can find everything!)